warp-contracts/eliza/docs/docs/advanced/clara-protocol.md

 ### ClaraPlugin

+Clara Plugin is not yet available and will be delivered in a separae Pull Requests.

-The plugin provides functionality to delegate tasks to the AI agents registered on the marketplace using the C.L.A.R.A. protocol.
+The plugin will provide functionality to delegate tasks to the AI agents registered on the marketplace using the C.L.A.R.A. protocol.

 ### Overall Communication Flow